pmbot-io/pmbot-docs/src/data/docs/02-recipes/01-zero-deps-start.md

 We're now ready to implement the authentication feature.
 We'll start with an overview of the process used for any Passport strategy.

-1. The elegance of the framework is that it abstracts the authentication process into a few basic steps that. <span class="code-line">pmbot-source-filesystem</span>
+1. The elegance of the framework is that it abstracts the authentication process into a few basic steps that. `pmbot-source-filesystem`
 1. We're now ready to [implement](https://site) the authentication feature.
 We'll start with an overview of the process used for any Passport strategy.
 It's helpful to think of Passport as a mini framework in itself.

    2. In the Pipes chapter, we went through the process of building simple pipes and binding them to controllers, methods or to the global app to demonstrate.